corbado/example-passkeys-nextauth/README.md

 This is a sample implementation of a NextAuth.js application that offers passkey authentication.
 For simple passkey-first authentication, Corbado's [passkey association approach](https://docs.corbado.com/products/corbado-connect/connect-via-passkey-association) is used.

+Please see the [full blog post](https://www.corbado.com/blog/passkeys-nextauth) to understand the detailed steps needed to integrate passkeys with NextAuth.js.

 ## File structure

 ```